cojeyambao0601/sap-hana-cookbook/README.md

 	  }
 	)

-	run_list "recipe[hanadb::install-client]"
+	run_list "recipe[hana::install-client]"

 ### Updrading existing SAP Hana installations
-The recipes **[hanadb::upgrade]** and **[hanadb::upgrade-client]** - as the names imply - will upgrade an existing SAP Hana and SAP Hana client, respectively.
+The recipes **[hana::upgrade]** and **[hana::upgrade-client]** - as the names imply - will upgrade an existing SAP Hana and SAP Hana client, respectively.
 Ensure that the upgrade packages are accessible by setting the node attributes `['install']['files']['hanadb']` and `['install']['files']['hanaclient']` accordingly.

 ### Distributed SAP Hana cluster
 To install a distributed SAP Hana cluster you must have a shared NFS share prepared.
 You can use chef NFS cookbook for this, or manually create NFS share.
 Once the share is avalable you must provide the share information in the attribute ['hana'].['dist'].['sharedvolume'].
 This is needed for the first node (master) and the other nodes (workers).
-The master node is installed by using the hanadb:install recipe and the workers are installed by using the hanadb:install-worker recipe.
+The master node is installed by using the hana:install recipe and the workers are installed by using the hana:install-worker recipe.

 #### Example
 Assuming we have NFS share exported on your-nfs-node.yourdomain.com:/some/export/hana .
 To install the master node use the following role: